top of page

 ANIMALS:

-Horses: four different horse head spurs - the first of superior quality, the second by maker W. T. Silk, the third by Burstows of Greenwich, and the fourth rather crudely formed, but with an intact bowl.
-The pipe with the horse and crescent moon has the wording 'White Horse' / '& Half Moon', and will almost certainly be from the former White Horse and Half Moon public house in Borough; the maker is W. King, Borough.
+Horses: The pipe with the horse and crescent moon has the wording 'White Horse' / '& Half Moon', and will almost certainly be from the former White Horse and Half Moon public house formerly in Borough High St; the maker is W. King, Borough.
+Following the horse hoof pipe bowl and animal hoof spur are four different horse head spurs - one of superior quality, one by maker W. T. Silk, another by Burstows of Greenwich, and one with an intact bowl.

 Frog and fish: a very eccentric scene of a frog riding on a fish; almost certainly French-made.